I host a Free Treating and Beating Fibromyalgia Teleconference each and every week 7pm CST 218-844-1930 access code 986495.

 If you are sick and tired of being sick and tired see the link below to learn about and or fill out new patient paperwork.

 Fibro fog, or problems with poor memory and lack of mental clarity, is a common complaint of my patients.
-I often get email questions about what to do or what causes fibro fog, so I thought I’d share a past Tuesday night Treating and Beating Teleconference.
+I often get email questions about what to do or what causes fibro fog, so I thought I’d share a past weekly Treating and Beating Teleconference.
 You can read the partial transcript below or listen to the entire conference below.

 (To listen to, or read the transcript, please see the link at the bottom of this page)